 Add strips of bacon to the lined baking sheet.
 Be sure to arrange so that it is not overlapping as much as possible.

 After 10 minutes of cooking, reduce oven temperature to 300°F. Flip bacon slices.
 Continue cooking for about 10 minutes (less if you like it really chewy, more time if you like your bacon crispy or if the slices were thick).
-Remove from oven when bacon has reached desired doneness and immediately transfer to a paper towel lined plate to absorb excess grease.
+This duration is an approximate recommendation and depends on the bacon, so watch it carefully.
+Remove from oven when bacon has reached desired doneness and immediately transfer to a paper towel-lined plate to absorb excess grease.